 Venture Capital / Private Equity

-Venture capitalists are investors that offer funds and/or services to businesses with high growth potential in exchange for a minority stake in the businesses.
+Venture capitalists are investors that offer funds and/or services to businesses with high growth potential in exchange for a minority stake in the business.
 By limiting their investments to highly promising companies, they reduce their risk and increase the possibility of a significant return.
 People that offer venture capital often do so as part of a private-equity firm or investment bank (organizations that assume a majority stake of certain companies), but they can also function on their own.

 Initial Public Offering (IPO)